Associate Professor, Phyllis J. Washington College of Education at the University of Montana.

 College of of Education, Department of Teaching and Learning

 Co-Chair, Human and Family Development

 Associate Professor.
-Department of Teaching and Learning, College of Education and Human Sciences, University of Montana.
+Department of Teaching and Learning, College of Education, University of Montana.

 Faculty/Co-Chair.
 Human and Family Development Minor Program, College of Humanities and Sciences, University of Montana.

-Research Partner with Dr. Sumi Kato, Hirosaki University, Hirosaki, Japan.
+Research Partner with Dr. Sumi Kato, Aomori Chuo Gakuin University, Japan.
 2017 to present.
 Topic: Speech/language acquisition and use by indivduals diagnosed on the autism spectrum.

 Advisor to Guyana Ministry of Education, Georgetown, Guyana.
-2018 to present.
+2018.
 Topic: Policy related to transition of students with disabilities from school to post-school settings.